How to make Kung Fu Tea?

 Gaiwan / Small teapot

 Gaiwan is a cup of tea that looks like a normal cup (but smaller) with a lid.
 If you do not have one, you can use a small teapot.
 Gaiwan is the place where you make tea leaves.
-A popular type of pottery, cup, and jug is often used with kung fu style cooking.
+A popular type of pottery, cup, and the jug is often used with kung fu style cooking.
 Yixing pots are made of special clay that becomes more insecure over time, absorbing the various gems of the tea leaf and giving you a more flavorful cup of tea.

 Chai Hai / Small Tea Pitcher